Global Observer Design for a Class of Linear Observed Systems on Groups: Introduction

-An observer or state estimator is a dynamical system driven by known inputs and measurements \cite{obs_design_nls}.
+An observer, or state estimator, is a dynamical system driven by known inputs and measurements \cite{obs_design_nls}.
 Asymptotic stability is the central objective in observer design.
-The main difficulties hindering the guarantee of stability of observers for general linear observed systems on groups are two-fold: the nonlinearities of the system equations and the non-Euclidean state space topology.
-The first category of observers for linear observed systems is based on linearization respecting the geometry.
-The invariant filters (IEKF) linearize the system in exponential coordinates to obtain state-independent error dynamics leveraging the linear observed structure.
-With gains computed from a Riccati equation akin to those in the Kalman filter using error dynamics, IEKF achieves local stability under conditions similar to Kalman filters \cite{InEKF, AnnuRevInEKF}.
-Equivariant filters (EqF) consider a wider range of systems on homogeneous spaces, encompassing linear observed systems on groups.
-EqF lifts the system to its symmetry group acting on the base manifold and designs an observer utilizing the invariant group error \cite{EqF, Annurev_EqF}.
+The main difficulties hindering the guarantee of stability for observers for general linear observed systems on groups are two-fold: the nonlinearities of the system equations and the non-Euclidean state space topology.
+The first category of observers for linear observed systems is based on linearization that respects the geometry.
+The invariant filter (InEKF) linearizes the system in exponential coordinates to obtain state-independent error dynamics, leveraging the linear observed structure.
+With gains computed from a Riccati equation akin to that in the Kalman filter using error dynamics, the InEKF achieves local stability under conditions similar to those of Kalman filters \cite{InEKF, AnnuRevInEKF}.
+Equivariant filter (EqF) considers a wider range of systems on homogeneous spaces, encompassing linear observed systems on groups.
+The EqF lifts the system to its symmetry group acting on the base manifold and designs an observer utilizing the invariant group error \cite{EqF, Annurev_EqF}.
 Again, its gain is obtained from a Riccati equation whose coefficients follow from linearization in the coordinates of the base manifold.
-Though IEKF and EqF are designed for general systems, their stability domain is only local due to linearization.
+Although InEKF and EqF are designed for general systems, their stability domains are only local due to linearization.
 The second category of observers is characterized by constructive approaches that achieve almost-global stability \cite{synchronous_observer_design, AutoErrorGroupAffine}.
-This is the best one could have if designing the correction by a continuous vector field, originating from topological obstructions \cite{topological_obstruction} when the state space contains a non-contractible component.
+This is the best one could achieve when designing the correction using a continuous vector field, originating from topological obstructions \cite{topological_obstruction}, when the state space contains a non-contractible component.
 To the best of our knowledge, there is no out-of-the-box, easy-to-implement observer that achieves global exponential stability (GES) for general linear observed systems on groups.